-- a) Interest rate risks must be calculated for positions in interest rate-linked financial instruments included in a capital market institution's trading book. - b) A capital market institution must calculate capital requirements for specific and general interest rate risks must be carried out on the net positions in interest rate-linked financial instruments in accordance with this Section, except for options which are dealt with under Section 4 of this Chapter. - c) A capital market institution must calculate capital requirements for specific and general interest rate risk separately for each individual currency in which the capital market institution has positions.
+- a) Interest rate risks must be calculated for positions in interest rate-linked financial instruments included in a capital market institution's trading book. - b) A capital market institution must calculate capital requirements for specific and general interest rate risks that must be carried out on the net positions in interest rate-linked financial instruments in accordance with this Section, except for options which are dealt with under Section (4) of this Chapter. - c) A capital market institution must calculate capital requirements for specific and general interest rate risk separately for each individual currency the capital market institution has positioned.
 Positions in foreign currency must be converted to SAR before the capital requirement is calculated.

-Article 76: Net Interest Rate Positions
+Article 75: Net Interest Rate Positions

-- a) A net position in an interest rate-linked financial instrument refers to the difference between the long and short positions in an identical financial instrument. - b) Identical financial instruments refer to instruments of the same type and issued by the same issuer, as follows:
+a) A net position in an interest rate-linked financial instrument refers to the difference between the long and short positions in an identical financial instrument.

-- 1) Same issuer refers to the same legal entity. - 2) Same type refers to financial instruments that are denominated in the same currency and have the same coupon rates and maturities. - c) A capital market institution may offset a matched position in a futures or forward and its corresponding underlying securities and exclude it from the calculation of specific and general interest rate risks.
-A matched position refers to the transactions that are denominated in the same currency and have the same underlying instrument, coupon rates and maturities. - d) In the case of a cheapest-to-deliver futures or forward, a capital market institution may offset its short notional position in the cheapest to deliver security, arising from a short future or forward where the selling capital market institution has a choice of which debt security it may use to settle its obligations, against a long position in security of the same currency.
+- b) Identical financial instruments refer to instruments of the same type and issued by the same issuer, as follows: - 1) Same issuer refers to the same legal entity. - 2) Same type refers to financial instruments that are denominated in the same currency and have the same coupon rates and maturities. - c) A capital market institution may offset a matched position in futures or forward and its corresponding underlying securities and exclude it from the calculation of specific and general interest rate risks.
+A matched position refers to the transactions that are denominated in the same currency and have the same underlying instrument, coupon rates, and maturities. - d) In the case of cheapest-to-deliver futures or forward, a capital market institution may offset its short notional position in the cheapest to deliver security, arising from a short future or forward where the selling capital market institution has a choice of which debt security it may use to settle its obligations, against a long position in the security of the same currency.

-Article 77: Specific Risk for Debt Securities
+Article 76: Specific Risk for Debt Securities

-a) The capital requirement for specific interest rate risk of a debt security in the trading book is calculated by assigning the applied risk charge to the absolute value of its net position.

-b) The applicable risk charge for a debt security corresponds to its category of issuer, residual maturity and credit quality step (where relevant), as set out in Table 14 below.
-Table 14
+- a) The capital requirement for specific interest rate risk of a debt security in the trading book is calculated by assigning the applied risk charge to the absolute value of its net positions. - b) The applicable risk charge for a debt security corresponds to its category of issuer, residual maturity, and credit quality step (where relevant), as set out in Table (15) below.

 Category of Credit quality Residual term Risk charge

 issuer step to maturity (%)

-1 ~ 0
+1 0

-Government < 6 months 0.25
+C . < 6 months 0.25

-and central 2 and 3 $> 6, \leq 24$ months 1
+Governments and central 2 and 3 2 and 3 $> 6, \le 24$ months

-bank > 24 months 1.6
+banks > 24 months 1.6

-Ualik 4, 5 and unrated 8
+Danks 4, 5 and unrated 8

 6 12

-\leq 6 months 0.25
+San Daragraph (d) of this < 6 months 0.25

-Qualifying See paragraph (d) of this Article $> 6, \le 24$ months 1
+Qualifying See Paragraph (d) of this Article $>$ 6, \leq 24 months 1

-Anticle > 24 months 1.6
+Afucie > 24 months 1.6

 Other 4 or unrated 8

 5 and 6 12

-- c) The 'Government and central bank' category in Table 14 above includes all forms of financial securities issued and fully guaranteed by governments or central banks.
-Any financial securities that are issued or fully guaranteed by the government of the Kingdom or SAMA must be assigned a (0%) risk charge. - d) The 'Qualifying' category includes securities issued by public sector entities; and other securities with credit quality step of 3 or below based on rating by at least two credit rating agencies recognised by the Authority. - e) The 'Other" category includes securities that do not meet the criteria for inclusion in the categories mentioned in paragraphs (c) and (d) of this Article.
+c) The "Governments and central banks" category in Table (15) above includes all forms of financial securities issued or fully guaranteed by governments or central banks.
+Any financial securities that are issued or fully guaranteed by the government of the Kingdom or SAMA must be assigned a 0% risk charge.

+- d) The "Qualifying" category includes securities issued by local public sector entities and other securities with a credit quality step of (3) or better based on rating by at least two credit rating agencies recognised by the Authority. - e) The "Other" category includes securities that do not meet the criteria for inclusion in the categories mentioned in Paragraphs (c) and (d) of this Article.

-Article 78: Specific Risk for Securitisation and Resecuritisation Positions of the position as s Table 15
+Article 77: Specific Risk for Securitisation and Re-securitisation Positions